arobito/arobito-docs/source/index.rst

 Sounds good, can I join?
 ````````````````````````

 Yes, of course.
 This is an open source project.
 The easy way: Fork the source and build your own stuff on it.
+We're
-We're welcoming pull requests.
+welcoming pull requests.

 If you want to join our developer circle please don't hesitate to send us a message via github.com.
+For new users, we
+created a :doc:`quick guide to the project <project/welcomenewuser>`.

 Where can I download stuff?